Asymptotic tail behavior of phase-type scale mixture distributions: Discrete scaling distributions

 \end{proof}

-\begin{Example}[Geometric scaling] Let $H\sim\mathrm{Geo}(p)$, then $F$ is a subexponential distribution in the Gumbel domain of attraction. \end{Example} \begin{proof} We let $p(i)=pq^i$ where $q=1-p$.
-Since the geometric distribution has unbounded support, then the associated phase--type scale mixture is heavy--tailed.
+\begin{Example}[Geometric scaling] Let $H\sim\mathrm{Geo}(p)$ and $G$ be PH distribution whose sub-intensity matrix has only real eigenvalues.
+Then $F$ is a subexponential distribution in the Gumbel domain of attraction. \end{Example} \begin{proof} Let $p(i)=pq^i$ where $q=1-p$.
+Since the geometric distribution has unbounded support, then the associated phase-type scale mixture is heavy-tailed.
 We next verify that it belongs to the Gumbel domain of attraction.